gahtan-syarif/dailygitcommands/README.md

 ## Patches
 - `git format-patch -o <dir-path> -1 <commit>` — create a patch file for a specific commit
 - `git format-patch -o <dir-path> <commitA>..<commitB>` — create patches for all commits reachable by `<commitB>` but not `<commitA>`
-- `git apply <file-path>` — apply the changes from a patch file to the working tree without creating a commit
+- `git apply <file-path>...` — apply the changes from one or more patch files to the working tree without creating a commit
-- `git am <file-path>` — apply and commit a patch created by `git format-patch`, preserving commit metadata
+- `git am -3 <file-path>...` — apply and commit the changes from one or more patch files, preserving commit metadata

 ## LFS
 - `git lfs install` — initialize Git LFS for the current user (only done once per user)